-The Legal Division has assisted with a variety of generic proceedings related to the energy industry, such as the biennial transmission assessment, the annual summer and winter preparedness workshops, inquiries related to smart meters, and assessments of security threats to utilities.
-The Legal Division has also participated in a variety of workshops addressing the value of distributed generation, technological advances in the electric industry, and energy efficiency.
+The Legal Division has assisted with a variety of generic proceedings related to the energy industry, such as the biennial transmission assessment, and the annual summer and winter preparedness workshops.
+Also, the Legal Division has participated in a variety of workshops addressing the value of DG, the technological advances in the electric industry, and energy efficiency.

-The major cases before the Commission usually include an advisory staff assigned to separately advise Commissioners and Commissioners' staffs in accordance with the ex parte communications rule.
-Thus, in many instances, in addition to the need for legal staff as counsel for Utilities Division staff, additional Legal Division personnel are separately assigned to advise the Commissioners.
+The major cases before the Commission usually include an advisory staff assigned to separately advise Commissioners and Commissioners' staffs without violating the ex parte communications rule.
+Thus, in many instances, in addition to the need for legal staff as counsel for Utilities Division staff, additional Legal Division personnel are assigned to advise the Commissioners.